 7. All counsel of record and all self-represented parties shall provide the court clerk with an email to be used to connect with the attorney or self-represented party in the event a virtual hearing is held in a case.
 All counsel of record and all self-represented litigants are hereby Ordered to provide written verification of their email address to the court clerk within 10 days from the entry of this order, if not previously provided.
 The Circuit Clerk shall provide a copy of this order to all attorneys of record and to each self-represented litigant who does not currently have an email listed in the case record.

-In the event an attorney wishes to withdraw from a case, the motion to withdraw shall contain a certification that the attorney has notified his or her client of the requested withdrawal, that the client has been informed of all pending hearings or trial dates and that the attorney has notified the client that it is the client's responsibility to immediately contact the circuit clerk to provide a current address and email for future court hearings, including virtual hearings.
-If counsel is unable to communicate with his or her client, the attorney shall provide a brief account of attempts made to notify the client of his or her intent to withdraw and of the client's responsibility to provide the clerk's office with a current mailing address and email.
+In the event an attorney wishes to withdraw from a case, the motion to withdraw shall contain a certification that the attorney has notified his or her client of the requested withdrawal, that the client has been informed of all pending hearings or trial dates and that the attorney has notified the client that it is the client's responsibility to immediately contact the circuit clerk to provide a brief account of this or her client, the attorney shall provide a brief account of attempts made to notify the client of his or her client, to withdraw and of the client's responsibility to provide the clerk's office with a current mailing address and email.